-Data dictionary can be used^ in coxy unction with a structure chart to specify data attributes relationships among data items and data sharing among modules in the system.
+Data dictionary can be used[^] in coxy unction with a structure chart to specify data attributes relationships among data items and data sharing among modules in the system.

 In addition to coupling, cohesion, data abstraction information hiding and other decomposition criteria the concepts of "Scope of Effect" and "Scope of control" can be used to determine the relative positions of modules in a hierarchical framework.
-The "Scope of control" of a module is that module plus all modules that are subordinate to it in the structured chart.
+The "Scope of control" of.a module is that module plus all modules that are subordinate to it in the structured chart.
 The scope of control of module B is B, D and E in the following chart.

 The "Scope of effect" of a decision is the set of all modules that contain code that is xecuted based on the outcome of that decision.
+In general, system the scope of effect of a decision is within the containing the decision.

+the outcome of that decision.
 In general, systems are more loosely coupled when the scope of effect of a decision is within the scope of control of the module containing the decision.
 The following example illustrates the situation.